LDAR-Sim/LDAR_Sim/README.md

 Preprint paper (Fox et al 2020): #PREPRINT LINK# Citation for this release: #DOI#

+You are currently in the master branch.
+The Fox et al. 2020 preprint release is immortalized in a separate branch that can be found by [clicking here](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020_preprint).

 ### Getting started
 This guide is intended to help interested parties reproduce the results from Fox et al 2020, which introduces LDAR-Sim and presents a case study demonstrating various hypothetical LDAR programs in Alberta, Canada.